csula/cs454-winter-2015/exam01.md

 (a) The crawler application crawls the computer starting with a specified path and recursively visit all files.

-(b) The crawler is only interested in `xlxs` files.
+(b) The crawler is only interested in `xlsx` files.
 It ignores everything else.

-(d) Once it finds an xlxs file, it will crack open the document and keep only the create date and author
+(d) Once it finds an xlsx file, it will crack open the document and keep only the create date and author

 (c) The crawler must save information to a metadata file: `metadata.txt` and this file should look like this:

 ```
-file: /path/to/file.xlxs
+file: /path/to/file.xlsx
 date: Fri Feb  6 20:37:29 PST 2015
 author: John T.
-file: /path/to/file2.xlxs
+file: /path/to/file2.xlsx
 date: Fri Feb  6 20:47:29 PST 2015
 author: Michael J.
 ```